 While Lufthansa staff strikes are within the control of Lufthansa, all other strikes are considered to be “extraordinary circumstances”.
 Extraordinary circumstances are any events or situations that are completely beyond the airline’s control and cannot be avoided, even if reasonable measures have been taken to protect against them.
 In such cases, Lufthansa is not at fault.

 Not sure whether your flight qualifies for flight strike compensation?
+Wondering if you're one of the ones affected by the Lufthansa strike from July 2019?
 There are a lot of laws and exclusions, so for a quick and easy answer, all you have to do is to fill out our eligibility checker with your details.
 We’ll tell you if your flight qualifies and how much you’re entitled to.
 You can also use us to handle the claim for you.

 If you were affected by a strike, such as a Lufthansa pilot strike, in the last 3 years you might be eligible for compensation.